zatibmag/TaskForProcodies/README.md

-ProCodies recruitment task: development of a template based on the provided Figma project
+Procodies recruitment task: development of a template based on the provided Figma project
 ![image](https://github.com/user-attachments/assets/a3a0516b-6b8b-4ad2-9f55-9432e8c86714)
 I created a copy of the project and made it responsive
 ![image](https://github.com/user-attachments/assets/583402b6-ab3d-4830-877c-9a189600e062)